Spotted Lanternfly Stewardship Bulletin

 Willistown Township Parks & Recreation

-The spotted lanternfly has arrived in and around Willistown.
-An invasive insect that has been documented to feed on over 70 species of trees and plants, it is very important to find out about this insect and learn what you can do to stem their spread and control their damage.
+The Spotted Lanternfly is an invasive insect that has been documented to feed on over 70 species of trees and plants, posing a serious threat to the fruit, hardwood, nursery, and tourism industries of Pennsylvania and to residential yards and quality of life.
+No property is exempt from the threat of this pest.
+It is very important to find out about this insect and learn what you can do to stem their spread and control their damage.
 The Department of Agriculture asks all PA residents to report sightings and take specific actions.
-Please read on to find out more.
-Share this downloadable Stewardship Bulletin.

 From the Experts at Penn State Extension & the PA Department of Agriculture